-The United State is home to an increasing number of obese children.
+The United State is home to an increasing number of obese children (and, yes, fat babies).
 This has been described as a public health crisis, but obesity is always a deeply personal issue–wound up, as it almost always is–in issues of self image and worth.
 Plenty has been written and will be written about how children get fat and many parents will confront the issue, but the discussion that precedes and follows recognition isn’t always useful.
 Take all the words about childhood obesity in circulation and render them down; you’re left with a greasy, muddled pool of misinformation.

 There’s plenty that people, including pediatricians, get wrong about the growing girth of America’s kids.
 Here are five pervasive myths about fat children that parents should be aware of right now.